Collected by Fermin Rodriguez

 Vietnamese food is widely regarded as one of the world's healthier cuisines.
 There's nothing particularly holistic or nutritious about this traditional favorite however.
 A local variant on steak and eggs, the dish is a calorific wonder.
 Steak is...

-This 38-room hotel on a bustling Old Quarter street has restaurants, bars, and travel agencies as neighbors.
-Out front, painted iron tables and chairs enable guests to soak in the street life, watch as roadside food hawkers sell their wares, and...
+This affordable 38-room hotel on a bustling Old Quarter street is as vibrant as its surroundings.
+Painted iron tables and chairs out front enable guests to soak in the rich street life—watch roadside food hawkers sell their wares and locals...

 6 Ngõ Hội Vũ, Hàng Bông, Hoàn Kiếm, Hà Nội, Vietnam